jekyll/jekyll/docs/_docs/windows.md

 permalink: /docs/windows/
 ---

 While Windows is not an officially-supported platform, it can be used to run Jekyll with the proper tweaks.
+This page aims to collect some of the general knowledge and lessons that have been unearthed by Windows users.

+## Installing Jekyll

-If you are using Windows 10 Anniversary Update, the easiest way to run Jekyll is to use the new [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
+If you are using Windows 10 Anniversary Update, the easiest way to run Jekyll is by [installing][WSL-Guide] the new Bash on Ubuntu on Windows.
-For older installations, this page aims to collect some of the general knowledge and lessons that have been unearthed by Windows users.

-## Installation via Bash on Windows 10
+### Installation via Bash on Windows 10

-*Please note:* You must have [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about?f=255&MSPPError=-2147217396) enabled.
+*Note:* You must have [Bash on Ubuntu on Windows][BASH-WSL] enabled.

 First let's make sure all our packages / repositories are up to date.
 Open a new Command Prompt instance, and type the following:

 ```
 bash